gatsbyjs/gatsby-provision-contentful/README.md

 }
 ```

-Optionally, you may include the SPACE_ID and MANAGEMENT_TOKEN as arguments like so:
+Optionally, you may include the Contentful Space ID and Management Token as arguments like so:

 `gatsby-provision-contentful --contentful-data-path='./data.json' --space-id=$CONTENTFUL_SPACE_ID --management-token=$CONTENTFUL_MANAGEMENT_TOKEN`